 Popular food tours

 Poland is definitely one of your best options if you’re looking for an affordable getaway in Europe.
-The currency is called Złoty and chances are your money will go a long way there.
+The currency is called Złoty and chances are your money will go a long way.

 The same goes for food.
-When we were living there I have to admit we got takeaway several times a week because it didn’t cost anything more than it would if we bought the ingredients and made it ourselves.
-A large chopped salad with bacon from our go-to restaurant across the street only cost 20zł / 6 USD and that includes freshly baked bread and garlic dressing.
-Haha, I’m getting hungry just thinking about it.
+When we were living there I have to admit we got takeaway several times a week because it didn’t cost much more than it would if we bought the ingredients and made it ourselves.
+A large chopped salad with bacon from our go-to restaurant across the street only costs 30zł / 6.5 USD and that includes freshly baked bread and garlic dressing.
+I’m getting hungry just thinking about it.

-Accommodation is also quite affordable, I have friends that paid $600 a month for an apartment smack bang in the middle of Kazimierz, my favorite neighborhood in Kraków.
+Accommodation is also quite affordable, I have friends who pay $600 a month for an apartment smack bang in the middle of Kazimierz, my favorite neighborhood in Kraków.

 Poland is massive.
 In fact, it is the 9th largest country in Europe, and with size comes variety.
 As you can probably tell by now, Poland has all bases covered when it comes to historical landmarks, mouthwatering food and the great outdoors.
 But just to make sure I convince you, here are some other great things to see and do:

 Wieliczka Salt Mine is another one of Poland’s most famous attractions, visited by more than one million tourists from all over the world every year.
 There are nine levels of tunnels and rooms with chapels, statues and other decorations carved into the rock salt.
 Such a spectacular sight!
 The mine was one of 12 natural and cultural sites included in the original UNESCO World Heritage List back in 1978 and is referred to by many as the 8th wonder of the world.